PhucGiaNguyen99/Bite-Wise-Food-Ingredients-Smart-Tracker/README.md

 5. Retrofit (For fetching product data from Open Food Facts API)
 6. Open Food Facts API (For retrieving food product details)

+05/10:
+1. Display the product info in a separate screen.
+2. Improved the entire UI of the app.
+3. Implement the history of scanned products.

 **Features Implemented**
 1. Text recognition using ML Kit OCR to extract ingredients from images
 2. Barcode scanning to identify food products